yxzhang88/Games-Afoot-FE/README.md

 ## Features

-- Location-Based Scavenger Hunts: Users can start a scavenger hunt based on their current.
+- Location-Based Scavenger Hunts: Users can start a scavenger hunt based on their current location.
 - Hints for Locations: The application generates 3 hints for users to discover the next location in the hunt.
 - Progress Tracking: Users progresses are stored in database
 - Interactive Map: Users will see their location on the map and marker will turn different colors depend on their distance.